 4. After dilution, the final concentration of the solution to be infused is 50 mg/mL.

 5. The prepared solution should be administered immediately following preparation unless it is stored at 2 °C-8 °C. If stored at 2 °C-8 °C, allow the diluted solution to warm to room temperature prior to administration.
 Do not administer as an intravenous push or bolus injection.
 Refer to the Table 5 and Table 6 for minimum infusion duration.
 Infusion must be administered through a 0.2 µm filter.
+After administration of Ultomiris, flush the entire line with 0.9% Sodium Chloride Injection, USP.

 6. If the medicinal product is not used immediately after dilution, storage times must not exceed 24 hours at 2 °C – 8 °C or 4 hours at room temperature taking into account the expected infusion time.